mystic-ai/pipeline/examples/text-to-image/stable-diffusion-xl-refiner-1.0/README.md

 ## Description

-This is a new pipeline created using the `pipeline-ai` CLI.
+Stable Diffusion is a text-to-image model.
+This implementation is the SDXL Turbo model, with optional image input for context.

 ### Configuration